valkey-io/valkey-go/README.md

     valkey.CT(client.B().Get().Key("k2").Cache(), 2*time.Minute))
 ```

-Cached responses, including Redis Nils, will be invalidated either when being notified by valkey servers or when their client-side TTLs are reached.
+Cached responses, including Valkey Nils, will be invalidated either when being notified by valkey servers or when their client-side TTLs are reached.
 See https://github.com/redis/rueidis/issues/534 for more details.

 ### Benchmark